mclim9/rssd/README.md

 * Example code
     * Automated test example
     * Instrument speed/repeatability evaluation
-    * Proof of concept
+    * Proof of concept/Demo code
-    * Demo Code

 * The package is in development.
-Package API may change at any time.
-We recommend users "freeze" package version for your project use.
+Package API may change.
+We recommend users "freeze/save" package version prior to use.

 ### Drivers:
 * Structure: